Skip to content

 The tagline below the speech bubble shows the current mood name (e.g. "- CONSPIRATORIAL -", "- ANGRY -").
 When mood is set to ALL, it shows the mood of the current quote.

 Press joystick DOWN on the main screen.
-Overlay on the bottom half showing:
+Renders upright in both the wide and tall holds:

 1. MOOD SELECT — pick a personality

-2. NETWORK — WiFi on/off, scan, connect, status
+2. NETWORK — WiFi on/off, scan, saved networks, status

 Navigate: UP/DOWN to move, CENTER to select, LEFT to go back.